|

 Generalizable long-horizon robotic assembly requires reasoning at multiple levels of abstraction.

-We propose a hierarchical modular approach, named ARCH which combines imitation learning and reinforcement learning for long-horizon high-precision assembly in contact-rich settings.
+We propose a hierarchical modular approach, named ARCH which combines imitation learning and

 |